nushell/nushell/README.md

 There are a few examples in the `plugins` directory.

-Plugins are binaries that are available in your path and follow a "nu_plugin_*" naming convention.
+Plugins are binaries that are available in your path and follow a `nu_plugin_*` naming convention.
 These binaries interact with nu via a simple JSON-RPC protocol where the command identifies itself and passes along its configuration, which then makes it available for use.
 If the plugin is a filter, data streams to it one element at a time, and it can stream data back in return via stdin/stdout.
 If the plugin is a sink, it is given the full vector of final data and is given free reign over stdin/stdout to use as it pleases.

 # Goals